thom78108/thom78108/README.md

 - 👋 Hi, I’m @thom78108
-- 👀 I’m a professional in statistics, probability, linear optimization and machine learning.
+- 👀 I’m Senior Data Scientist specializing in experimentation, causal inference, machine learning, data engineering, and MLOps/LLMs.
-- 🌱 I’m currently learning LLMs.
 - 💞️ I’m looking to help you with your data science projects.
 - 📫 How to reach me : thomasf76520@gmail.com